 Thanks for viewing my QRZ page.
 Please click on the flag counter to log your countries visit.

-Me in the shack.
-The picture in the upper right is a view from my front deck looking East...
+The picture in the upper right is a view from my front deck looking East in Springtime...

 Thanks for viewing my QRZ page.
 Electronics and computers have been my hobby for many years and after some cohersion from a Telecommunications Technician coworker friend of mine I took the Technician test at RadioFest.
 Enjoying the many aspects of this wonderful hobby and looking forward to new contacts and experiences.
 My favorite part is experimenting with different antennas and digital modes so far.